 Hope you enjoy!
 We did.

 Some may want to replace the Coconut Aminos with Tamari.
 The Coconut Aminos have a little more sweetness.
-Tamari is a more fermented soy option, since soy is known to cause disruption.
-1 Therefore, we minimize soy and use only gluten-free Tamari.
-Either way this egg breakfast is delicious and a healthful real food option.
+Tamari is a more fermented soy option, since soy is known to cause hormone disruptions.
+1 Therefore, we minimize soy and use the more fermented, gluten-free, Tamari.
+Either way this egg breakfast is simple and delicious.

 - No Sunburn Watermelon Shake - June 11, 2022

 - Foster Care is Not What You Think - January 9, 2021

 - Egg Nog for the Whole Family - December 23, 2020

 2 thoughts on “Best Health Egg Breakfast”